wjakob/nanobind/docs/porting.rst

 When nanobind instantiates a C++ type within Python, the resulting instance data is stored *within* the created Python object ("``PyObject``").
-Alternatively, when an already existing C++ instance is transferred to Python via a function return value and :cpp:enumerator:`rv_policy::reference`, :cpp:enumerator:`rv_policy::reference_internal`, or :cpp:enumerator:`rv_policy::take_ownership`, nanobind creates a smaller wrapper ``PyObject`` that only stores a pointer to the instance data.
+Alternatively, when an already existing C++ instance is transferred to Python via a function return value and :cpp:member:`rv_policy::reference`, :cpp:member:`rv_policy::reference_internal`, or :cpp:member:`rv_policy::take_ownership`, nanobind creates a smaller wrapper ``PyObject`` that only stores a pointer to the instance data.

 This is *very different* from pybind11, where the instance ``PyObject``